archesproject/arches/docker/Readme.md

 If you would like search engines such as Google to index your Arches website, set the `Nginx` variable `PUBLIC_MODE` to `true`.

+#### Gunicorn
+When running in production mode, traffic to and from the user is handled by Gunicorn.
+This is all set up for you in the Arches docker image and no further action is required.

+Optionally, most settings can be overriden with environment variables.
+Settings of interest may be `GUNICORN_WORKERS` and `GUNICORN_WORKER_TIMEOUT`.

+- `GUNICORN_WORKERS` sets the amount of Gunicorn workers that are created to handle user requests.
+Rule of thumb is: 2 * amount of CPUs + 1 [(more info)](http://docs.gunicorn.org/en/stable/design.html#how-many-workers).
+- `GUNICORN_WORKER_TIMEOUT` sets the timeout in seconds for requests handled by Gunicorn.
+Default is 30; set this to a higher value if you expect to upload large files.

 ### Troubleshoot